Quantum interference and coherence in one-dimensional disordered and localized quantum walk: Quantum coherence and interference in QW

+An isolated one step view of discrete-time QW at position $x$ due to nearest neighbouring site, in one dimension, has a similar set-up as the Young's double-slit experiment as shown in Fig.\,\ref{fig1}.
+For double-slit experiment, interference visibility is defined as,

+where, $I_{max}$ and $I_{min}$ is the maximum and minimum intensity in the neighbouring fringes.
+In discrete-time QW, the intensity is replaced by the probability of finding the walker at some point $x$ in position space at a given time $(t+1)$.

-Probability density to find a particle at $i$th position at time $(t+1)$ in the position space is due to the nearest neighbours i.e., due to probability densities of finding particle at ($i+1$) and ($i-1$) position at time $t$.
-The probability amplitude at $i$th position at time $(t+1)$ is given by,
+Probability to find walker at position $x$ at time $(t+1)$ is due to the superposition of the probability amplitudes at the nearest neighbours at time $t$.
+The components of probability amplitude to find walker at position $x$ at time $(t+1)$ is given by,